Are you a law academic, or a practicing lawyer who has written a book and want to get it published?

 The firm is open to ideas and has its own submission checklist which you can review here.

-Based in Toronto, Canada, Edmond Publishing was established back in 1978 by Professor Paul Edmond and Ann Montgomery.
-Edmond has since grown to become one of Canada’s leading independent legal publishers.
+Based in Toronto, Canada, Emond Publishing was established back in 1978 by Professor Paul Emond and Ann Montgomery.
+Emond has since grown to become one of Canada’s leading independent legal publishers.

 Technically, this publishing company has been in existence since the 1830s, back when publishers, printers, and book sellers were all rolled into one company.
 It was initially known as Wildy & Sons but it was only until 2002 that Brian Hill joined the company, bringing with him the publishing arm, Simmonds & Hill.